A modern understanding of conflict resolution.

 Universe and Mind.
 Thesis and anti-thesis.

 Diving further down into detail, we see that they are not merely opposites.
-Bond’s Main Character Throughline Problem Element is Non-accurate—an evaluation of existing outside of tolerances.
-M’s Influence Character Problem Element is Unending—an assessment focusing on continuation.
+Bond’s Main Character Throughline Problem Element is Deviation—an evaluation of existing outside of tolerances.
+M’s Obstacle Character Problem Element is Unending—an assessment focusing on continuation.

 The Dramatica theory of story accounts for the broader interpretation of conflict resolution afforded by the Hegelian Dialectic—but it doesn’t merely stop there.
 The theory’s model of the mind’s problem-solving process details the specific nature of that eventual Synthesis, allowing the Author to pinpoint the exact source of conflict in their story.